Calum09/MessageGenerator/README.md

-A Message Generator that spits out your fortune to you.
+# A Message Generator that spits out your fortune to you.

-Coded in vanilla JavaScript.
+- Coded in vanilla JavaScript.
+- JavaScript practice.